jacob-long/dpm/README.md

   - `y.lag`: By default the lag 1 value of the DV is included as a predictor (this is why they are dynamic models).
-You may choose a different value or multiple values instead, though you may not choose 0 or NULL (i.e., you must have *some* lagged DV).
+You may choose a different value or multiple values instead, including 0 (no lagged DV at all).
   - `fixed.effects`: By default, the model is specified as a fixed effects model.
 If you set this to FALSE, you get a random effects specification instead.